AndreaRP/CircaN_old/README.md

 # CircaN

-Nonlinear least squares model for accurate detection of circadian expression patterns.
+Nonlinear least squares model for accurate detection of circadian gene expression.

 ## Setup
 If you don't already have, download and install the devtools package.